akash1233/ms-store-retreive/README.md

 - Adding a feature branch and checking the code against that.
 - added a feature 2
 - Add a feature xyz
+- did a bug fix on xyz feature readme file